 reference.bin The reference sequences, encoded in 4 bits per base.
-4 bit codes are used, so the size in bytes is roughly half the reference genome size.
-In between reference sequences, N are trimmed and some padding is automatically inserted.
+Four-bit codes are used, so the size in bytes is roughly half the reference genome size.
+In between reference sequences, N are trimmed and padding is automatically inserted.
 For example, hg19 has 3,137,161,264 bases in 93 sequences.
 This is encoded in 1,526,285,312 bytes = 1.46 GB, where 1 GB means 1 GiB or 2 30 bytes. hash_table.cmp Compressed hash table.
-The hash table is decompressed and used by the DRAGEN mapper to look up primary seeds with length specified by theht-seed-len option and extended seeds of various lengths. hash_table.cfg A list of parameters and attributes for the generated hash table, in a text format.
-You can inspect this file to recall key information about the reference genome and hash table. hash_table.cfg.bin A binary version of hash_table.cfg used to configure the DRAGEN hardware. hash_table_stats.txt A text file listing extensive internal statistics on the constructed hash table, which is for information purposes, including the hash table occupancy percentages.
-It is not consumed by other tools.
+The hash table is decompressed and used by the DRAGEN mapper to look up primary seeds with length specified by the ht-seed-len option and extended seeds of various lengths. hash_table.cfg A list of parameters and attributes for the generated hash table, in a text format.
+This file provides key information about the reference genome and hash table. hash_table.cfg.bin A binary version of hash_table.cfg used to configure the DRAGEN hardware. hash_table_stats.txt A text file listing extensive internal statistics on the constructed hash including the hash table occupancy percentages.
+This table is for information purposes.
+It is not used by other tools.